Last updated on April 16th, 2021 at 05:29 am

 Yes, Manure is More Than Waste

-To answer the original question: is horse manure good for your roses?
-Absolutely, with a capital ‘A.’ Composted horse manure, when done right, makes plants stronger and more resistant to disease by infusing your soil with rich nutrients.
+To answer the original question: is horse manure good for roses?
+Absolutely, with a capital ‘A.’ Composted horse manure (now organic matter), when done right, makes plants stronger and more resistant to disease by infusing your soil with rich nutrients.
 It is also a great use of waste.
 Chances are your neighbours will be banging on your door demanding their own bags of cooked horse poop.
 And why not?
 You’ll have enough of it to go around.
 Your roses won’t look half bad either.

 Horse Manure for Roses FAQ